-The British Alpaca Society (BAS) currently has approximately 1500 members representing 45000 alpacas spread in various densities all the way from Lands End to John O’Groats (and Northern Ireland).
+The British Alpaca Society (BAS) currently has approximately 1800 members representing 45000 alpacas all the way from Lands End to John O’Groats (and Northern Ireland).

-The BAS provides a free quarterly magazine to its members and regular electronic updates via a newsletter.
+BAS provides a free bi-monthly magazine to its members and regular electronic updates via a newsletter.

 The BAS also provides its members with regular updates on alpaca initiatives and developments.